hyperledger/fabric-sdk-java/README.md

 ### Firewalls, load balancers, network proxies

 These can sometimes silently kill a network connections and prevent them from auto reconnecting.
-To fix this look at adding to Peers, EventHub's and Orderer's connection properties:
+To fix this look at adding to Peers and Orderer's connection properties:
 `grpc.NettyChannelBuilderOption.keepAliveTime`, `grpc.NettyChannelBuilderOption.keepAliveTimeout`,
 `grpc.NettyChannelBuilderOption.keepAliveWithoutCalls`.
 Examples of this are in End2endIT.java

 ### grpc message frame size exceeds maximum

 The message being returned from the fabric server is too large for the default grpc frame size.
-On the Peer, Orderer, orEventHub add the property `grpc.NettyChannelBuilderOption.maxInboundMessageSize` See [End2endIT's constructChannel](https://github.com/hyperledger/fabric-sdk-java/blob/b649868113e969d851720c972f660114b64247bc/src/test/java/org/hyperledger/fabric/sdkintegration/End2endIT.java#L846)
+On the Peer or Orderer add the property `grpc.NettyChannelBuilderOption.maxInboundMessageSize` See [End2endIT's constructChannel](https://github.com/hyperledger/fabric-sdk-java/blob/b649868113e969d851720c972f660114b64247bc/src/test/java/org/hyperledger/fabric/sdkintegration/End2endIT.java#L846)